Biography of Muhammed Ali

 What sets Walter Dean Meyer’s biography The Greatest apart from your average sports biography is that his subject is not your average sportsman.
-Muhammed Ali is the greatest of many things — throwing lightening fast punches while dancing and calling his opponents ugly in the most creative ways. (“Joe Frazier is so ugly that when he cries, the tears turn around and go down the back of his head.”)
+Muhammed Ali was the greatest of many things — throwing lightening fast punches while dancing and calling his opponents ugly in the most creative ways. (“Joe Frazier is so ugly that when he cries, the tears turn around and go down the back of his head.”)
 Not only did he transform the game, Ali transformed the face of television.
 In many ways, this biography reads like a history of mass media, or a how-to guide on becoming an immortal celebrity.

 Check out this quote.
 On being nicknamed “The Greatest” Muhammed Ali said: “I’m not the greatest; I’m the double greatest.
 Not only do I knock ‘em out, I pick the round.”
 Talk about confidence!
 I wonder if he really did pick the rounds.

-“There’s not a man alive who can whup me.
+Or this quote: ”There’s not a man alive who can whup me.
 I’m too fast.
 I’m too smart.
 I’m too pretty.
 I should be a postage stamp.
 That’s the only way I’ll ever get licked.”

 Not convinced?
 If you have an hour and a half, watch the documentary When We Were Kings.
 (Although the movie is about two guys — Ali and George Foreman — preparing to punch each other in the face, the movie is rated PG.)
 He has the presence of mind of someone who rhymes constantly, without missing a beat.
 Ali’ll capture your curiosity in an instant.